fporciel2/MiniShell/README.md

 The main challenge in both scenarios is preventing deadlocks while allowing concurrent access to shared resources.
 In the case of file descriptors, mechanisms like locking (using `flock` or similar tools) can be employed to ensure that only one process can write to a file at a time, similar to how semaphores or mutexes are used in the dining philosophers problem to manage access to chopsticks.
 Careful design is needed to prevent starvation, where a process or thread is perpetually denied access to the resources it needs.

+## Summary

+A shell is a specialized program that interprets and executes commands entered by the user.
+It serves as a command interpreter, facilitating the interaction between the user and the underlying operating system.
+When it comes to shells, one cannot overlook the significance of the Bourne Again Shell (bash).
+Bash, a GNU project's reimplementation of the Bourne shell, is widely regarded as one of the most popular shells on
+Linux.
+Shells are not limited to interactive use; they also serve as interpreters for shell scripts.
+These scripts are text files containing shell commands, akin to programs written in programming languages.
+Consequently, shells provide facilities such as variables, loop and conditional statements, enabling the interpretation and execution of shell scripts.
+The Bourne shell includes built-in commands, while bash offers a more extensive range of built-in commands.
+Shells, are command interpreters that facilitate the execution of programs in an operating system.
+They serve as an interface between the user and the underlying system, allowing users to interact with the system by executing commands and managing processes.
+File descriptors, on the other hand, are a mechanism used in Unix-like operating systems to access files and other input/output (I/O) resources.
+Shells often employ file descriptors to handle input and output redirection, piping, and other forms of interprocess communication.
+These file descriptors serve as communication channels between processes, enabling data to flow from one process to another.
+In the case of piping, for instance, a shell creates a pipe, which is a unidirectional communication channel, to connect the output of one process to the input of another process.
+This allows for the seamless transfer of data between processes.
+The dining philosophers problem involves a group of philosophers sitting around a table, each contemplating the meaning of life and hungering for sustenance.
+In front of each philosopher lies a plate of spaghetti, and between each pair of philosophers, there is a single fork.
+The challenge arises when the philosophers attempt to eat.
+They must acquire both the fork to their left and the fork to their right to indulge in their culinary desires.
+However, there are only as many forks as there are philosophers, leading to a potential deadlock situation.
+If each philosopher simultaneously picks up the fork to their left, they will be left waiting indefinitely for the fork to their right, resulting in a deadlock.
+The dining philosophers problem is an illustration of the challenges that arise when multiple processes contend for shared resources.
+In the case of the philosophers, the shared resource is the fork.
+Similarly, in the realm of shells and file descriptors, processes contend for access to shared I/O resources, such as pipes.
+Guessing the scenario where multiple processes, orchestrated by a shell, attempt to read from or write to a pipe simultaneously: without proper synchronization mechanisms, these processes may encounter synchronization issues akin to the dining philosophers problem.
+For instance, if multiple processes attempt to read from a pipe simultaneously, they may end up in a state of deadlock, waiting indefinitely for data that may never arrive.
+In the case of the dining philosophers problem, various strategies, such as the use of locks or semaphores, can be employed to ensure that philosophers acquire the necessary forks in a coordinated manner.
+Similarly, in the realm of shells and file descriptors, synchronization mechanisms, such as locks or signals, can be utilized to coordinate access to shared I/O resources and prevent issues such as deadlock or data races.